boynton/jell/README.md

 ./m java org.jelled.scheme.R4RS test1.scm
 ```

+Neither has the necessary primitive functions or syntactic forms provided yet, just the
+minimum to run.

 This is all just temporary, until I get the rest of the project checked in.